TV Entertainment Centers

 After

-The side-angle view looking across the great room toward the sliding glass doors shows how the feature wall reads from a distance — a clean black vertical element that defines the living space without closing it off, the LED strip a quiet exclamation point along its edge.
+From across the great room, looking toward the sliding glass doors, the wall reads as one clean black vertical that defines the living space without closing it off.
+The LED strip is just a quiet line of light along its edge.

 After: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL